LLNL/sundials/doc/shared/sundials/SUNContext.rst

         associated with this context; will be ``NULL`` if profiling is not enabled.

-   :return: :c:type:`SUNErrCode` indicating success or failure
+   :return: :c:type:`SUNErrCode` indicating success or failure.

-.. c:function:: SUNErrCode SUNContext_SetProfiler(SUNContext ctx, SUNProfiler profiler)
+.. c:function:: SUNErrCode SUNContext_SetProfiler(SUNContext sunctx, SUNProfiler profiler)

    Sets the :c:type:`SUNProfiler` object associated with the :c:type:`SUNContext` object.